Earl Little

-Earl Jerome Little (born March 10, 1973) is a former American football player.
-He played professional football as a defensive back in the National Football League (NFL) for nine years from 1997 to 2005 with the New Orleans Saints, Cleveland Browns, and Green Bay Packers.
+Earl Jerome Little (born March 10, 1973) is an American former professional football safety in the National Football League (NFL) for nine years from 1997 to 2005 with the New Orleans Saints, Cleveland Browns, and Green Bay Packers.
 Little played college football at the University of Miami.

 Professional career

 New Orleans Saints

-Little was signed as an undrafted free agent before the 1997 NFL season.
+Little was signed as an undrafted free agent before the 1997 NFL season by the Miami Dolphins, and later joined the New Orleans Saints.
 He started on special teams and was a backup cornerback.
 His special teams coach, Bobby April, always praised Little outstanding special teams play.
 During the third preseason game vs the Denver Broncos, he made a big hit and he was taken off the field because of a concussion.
 Little missed the last preseason game and the first three games of the 1999 season.
 He was released by the Saints on October 24, 1999.

 Cleveland Browns

 He was picked up by the Browns off Waivers from the Saints on October 26, 1999.
 After having an outstanding season, Little signed a three-year multimillion-dollar contract.
 After having three good seasons (2001–2003), the Browns rewarded him with a five-year multimillion-dollar contract.
 He spent six seasons with the Browns until being released on 1 April 2005.